WHAT TO BRING

 2) Lenses –

-- For those of you who have a crop sensor camera (i.e., Canon 70D, Canon T3, Nikon D5300, Nikon D7200, Nikon D500, etc.), you will benefit immensely if your current lenses offer the focal lengths from 18mm-300mm.
-BUT, if you have focal lengths from 12mm-300mm, AND a macro lens and/or a set of Kenko Extension Tubes, no subject matter will be out of reach.
+- For students with a crop sensor camera (i.e., Canon 70D, Canon T3, Nikon D5300, Nikon D7200, Nikon D500, etc.), you will be reasonably well equipped for the workshop if your lenses offer the focal lengths from 18mm-300mm.
+If you have focal lengths from 12mm-300mm, and a macro lens (or a Canon 500D filter to emulate a macro lens), no subject matter will be out of reach.

-- For those of you with a full frame camera (i.e., Canon 5DMarkIII, Nikon D810, Nikon D750, etc.), you will benefit immensely if your current lenses offer the focal lengths from 28mm-300mm.
-BUT if you have focal lengths from 14mm-400mm or 500mm AND a macro lens and/or a set of Kenko Extension Tubes, no subject matter will be out of reach.
+- For students with a full frame camera (i.e., Canon 5DMarkIII, Nikon D810, Nikon D750, etc.), you will be reasonably well equipped if your lenses offer the focal lengths from 28mm-300mm.
+If you have focal lengths from 14mm-400mm or 500mm, and a macro lens (or a Canon 500D filter to emulate a macro lens), no subject matter will be out of reach.

-- optional 10-stop aka “Big Stopper” ND filter
+- A 10-stop aka “Big Stopper” ND filter can be useful for long exposures, but is not necessary.

-5) A lightweight but sturdy tripod along with a sturdy tripod head.
+5) Tripod – a lightweight but sturdy tripod with a sturdy tripod head.

-7) At least 128 GB of memory card(s).
-I have yet to have any student fill up a 128 GB card in a given day, so I am using the 128 GB card as the daily threshold.
-Each night you will have the opportunity to download your images and start anew the next morning with a clean card.
+7) Memory cards – at least 128 GB of memory card(s).
+Rarely does a student fill up a 128 GB card in a single day of shooting and you will have the opportunity to download your images in the evening and start anew the next morning with a clean card.

-8) Extra Batteries and charger for your camera and flash, if applicable.
+8) Batteries – bring extra batteries and a charger for your camera and flash, if applicable.
 DON’T FORGET to bring the necessary electrical adaptors for your charger when doing workshops outside of your home country.

-9) A camera bag – a backpack or camera bag with wheels are pretty commonly used but remember that wheeled bags can be difficult to navigate along beaches or mountain trails.
+9) Camera bag – a backpack or camera bag with wheels are pretty commonly used but remember that wheeled bags can be difficult to navigate along beaches, in deserts or mountain trails.

 We are going to make some lasting memories together – PROMISE!